And finally, I am free.

 Examinations:

-My STD tests would always come out with an incredibly high pH.
+My tests for STI would always come out with an incredibly high pH.
 Always off the chart high.
 Doctors would usually be surprised at how high the Ureaplasma Test was.
 Wet mounts always came back with a high number of white blood cells.
 Occasionally, I would come back with a yeast infection.
 Most of the time, it would come back with a BV diagnosis.
-If my STI tests didn’t show BV at the time of STD testing, I usually just had to wait a few days or a week before it would return.
+If my results didn’t show BV, I usually just had to wait a few days or a week before it would return to do the STD check again.

 At this point, I was losing hope.

-I will do every test I can think of, and we’ll get to the bottom of this.
+I will do every result I can think of, and we’ll get to the bottom of this.

 ” YAY.
-She said there was one test she didn’t usually send out for and hadn’t in about 3 years, and every time she did send it out, it came back negative, but we’ll try it!
-Because my wet mount returned with such an incredibly high number of white blood cells, she felt comfortable treating me with azithromycin because that number of blood cells was usually due to the Ureaplasma Test.
+She said there was one result she didn’t usually send out for and hadn’t in about 3 years, and every time she did send it out, it came back negative, but we’ll try it!
+Because my wet mount returned with such an incredibly high number of white blood cells, she felt comfortable treating me with azithromycin because that number of blood cells was usually due to the Ureaplasma.

 And even if not, azithromycin-treated a few other things.
 Cool.
 Doubt it was Chlamydia because I haven’t had sex since the rape and had been retested a billion times, but whatever.